BYTESHAUS/read-write/README+/pencraft/README+/tips-tech_docu.md

 - [ ]  Run spell/grammar check.
 - [ ] Prove internal links
 - [ ] Prove external links for existence
-// much resources degrade with time to _404_.
+// many resources degrade with time to _404_.
 - [ ] check for "hidden" typos as double spaces
 - [ ] SynonymIZE: repeated terms and buzzwords.
 - [ ] ...